-Stephen and Abram Ruddell spent some time in the Indian villages.
-Stephen even married a native woman, but returned to a home his father built for him to entice him back to Bourbon County.
-Stephen always wore his hair long, and wore earrings Indian style.
+Stephen and Abram Ruddell spent some time in the Native American villages, likely those of the Shawnee.
+Stephen even married an Indigenous American woman (likely a Shawnee woman), but abandoned her and returned to a home his father built for him to entice him back to Bourbon County.
+Stephen always wore his hair long, and wore earrings.
 He became a minister and eventually moved to Missouri in 1820.
 Abram became the miller upon his return home, and served as a volunteer in the war of 1812.
 [William H. Perrin, ed., History of Bourbon , Scott, Harrison and Nicholas Counties, Kentucky, Chicago, 1882, p.
 149.]

 Abram Spears owned the mill from 1836 when it was a factory for cotton and wool.
 In 1855 he turned it into the Ford & Bowen Distillery.
 [Perrin, p.
 150.]
 Distilling was a logical side product for mills.
 A mill was the place to process the grain needed for whiskey, the river provided quick and reliable transportation to get the product to market, and in Bourbon County the rich soil produced surpluses of the necessary corn and rye with consistency.
 The limestone water was an important part of the product, as well as the local tradition for producing corn whiskey. [ H.E.
 Everman, The History of Bourbon County 1785-1865, Bourbon Press, 1977, p.
 36.]
 The Spears family was well known in Bourbon County for their production of what came to be called Bourbon whiskey.
 [See marker #2295, Bourbon whiskey/Jacob Spears]